hadronlabs-org/lido-satellite/README.md

 ## Overview

-This contract is designed to enforce a canonical denom for any kind of bridged steth fund, since there may be different ways to bridge it, and having a single interoperable canonical demon will make operations on them much easier.
+This contract is designed to enforce a canonical denom for any kind of bridged wsteth fund, since there may be different ways to bridge it, and having a single interoperable canonical demon will make operations on them much easier.